Hoxton: Gunpowder, treason and a letter

-On 26 October 1605 Hoxton achieved notoriety, when a letter arrived at the home of local resident William Parker, Lord Monteagle warning him not to attend the Parliament summoned by James I to convene on 5 November, because "yet I say they shall receive a terrible blow, the Parliament, and yet they shall not see who hurts them".
+On 26 October 1605 Hoxton achieved notoriety, when a letter arrived at the home of local resident William Parker, Lord Monteagle warning him not to attend the Parliament summoned by James I to convene on 5 November,that they received from a stranger on the road. because "yet I say they shall receive a terrible blow, the Parliament, and yet they shall not see who hurts them".
 The letter may have been sent by his brother-in-law Francis Tresham, or he may have written it himself, to curry favour.
 The letter was read aloud at supper, before prominent Catholics, and then he delivered it personally to Robert Cecil at Whitehall.
 While the conspirators were alerted, by the public reading, to the existence of the letter they persevered with their plot as their gunpowder remained undiscovered.
-William Parker accompanied Thomas Howard, the Lord Chamberlain, at his visit to the undercroft of Parliament, where Guy Fawkes was found in the early hours of 5 November.
-Most of the conspirators fled on the discovery of the Gunpowder Plot, but Francis Tresham was arrested a few days later at his house in Hoxton.
-A commemorative plaque is attached to modern flats at the site of Parker's house in Hoxton Street.
+Lord Monteagle accompanied Thomas Howard, the Lord Chamberlain, at his visit to the undercroft of Parliament, where Guy Fawkes was found in the early hours of 5 November.
+Most of the conspirators fled on the discovery of the Gunpowder Plot, but Francis Tresham was arrested a few days later at his house, also in Hoxton.
+A commemorative plaque is attached to modern flats at the site of Monteagle's house in Hoxton Street.

 Almshouses and madhouses

 By the end of the 17th century the nobility's estates began to be broken up.
 Many of these large houses came to be used as schools, hospitals or mad houses, with almshouses being built on the land between by benefactors, most of whom were City liverymen.
-Aske's Almshouses were built on Pitfield Street in 1689 from Robert Aske's endowment for 20 poor haberdashers and a school for 20 children of freemen.
+Aske's Almshouses were built (to Robert Hooke's design) on Pitfield Street in 1689 from Robert Aske's endowment for 20 poor haberdashers and a school for 20 children of freemen.